steamguard-totp/steamguard-shared-secret/README.md

 This is for you if you have an unrooted Android phone and would like to authenticate on both your phone and your PC.

 ### Who this is not for:
-This is not for you if you have a Windows PC, an iPhone, or a rooted Android phone.
+This is not for you if you have an iPhone or a rooted Android phone.
 This may not be for you (yet) if you are not experienced with the command line and debugging on your own.

 ### Requirements